Government of India

 +

-FOR A PASSENGER OF INDIAN ORIGIN
+FOR A RESIDENT OR PASSENGER OF INDIAN ORIGIN

-FOR A PASSENGER OF FOREIGN ORIGIN/TOURIST
+FOR A TOURIST OF FOREIGN ORIGIN

 FOR INFANT (child not more than 2 years of age)

-Articles Not Allowed Free Allowance
+Articles Not Allowed Under GFA

 +